PlayFPN FAQ

 • When a team enters an event, they can pay at the point of entry or simply reserve a spot to pay later.

-• Prior to being able to play, the team must set up their roster in the PlayFPN website.
+• Prior to being able to play, the team must set up their roster on the PlayFPN website.

 Playing in a PlayFPN Event